Your San Diego Child Support Case: The Basics

 If the child support order is below the guideline amount, you can request a reevaluation at any time.
 In all other cases, you must show there has been a "significant change in circumstances" since the order was issued.
 Examples of this sort of change include substantial adjustments to one parent’s income, modifications in child custody and visitation, and the incarceration of a non-custodial parent.

 A child support order typically ends when one of the following circumstances occurs:

 - The child turns eighteen years old (although support may continue until the child graduates high school);

 - The child marries or registers a domestic partnership;

 - The child joins the military;

 If they choose, parents can make an agreement to extend child support for longer.
 A court may also order both parents to continue supporting their child who is a disabled adult unable to support himself or herself.

 Child support is a particularly contentious and emotional issue.
-The outcome of proceedings relating to child support will impact your financial life for years to come, regardless of whether you are claiming child support or are looking at being subjected to a child support order.
-The assistance of a qualified lawyer can help ensure that the support arrangements are fair to you.
-Contact a local attorney to schedule your free initial case review.
+This is especially true since the outcome of child support proceedings will impact your financial life for years to come, regardless of whether you are claiming child support or are looking at being subjected to a child support order.
+To ensure that the child support arrangements are fair to you, it's a good idea to consult with a child support lawyer near you today.

 Contact a qualified attorney.